 Test Drive and Rent2Buy

 It is always prudent to test drive a pre-owned car before buying it.
 Hertz offers a free, two-hour test drive and a 3-day “test rental,” allowing you to rent the vehicle at a specific rate.
-If you like to purchase it, the company will give up the rental charges.
+If you decide to purchase it, the company will refund the rental charges.
 Please note Rent2Buy might not be available on all vehicles in the inventory.

 Hertz Buyback Guarantee

 Hertz Guarantee allows you to return the vehicle within seven days or 250 miles after the acquisition, whichever comes first.
-If you like to change it for a more loaded and costlier vehicle, you can do that by paying the cost difference; else, you can get your money back.
+If you decide to change it for a loaded and/or costlier vehicle, you can do that by paying the cost difference; or, you can get your money back.
 However, you have to pay “a cleaning and recertification fee of $200…as well as any excess wear or damage to the vehicle.”

 12-Month/12,000-mile Hertz Warranty